Shmielen/100DaysofCode/README.md

 Day 2
-The File: DataTypes.py demonstrates the conversion of different data types The File: BMIcalc.py was a simple exercise to display basic mathmatical functionaklity in python The File: LifeInWeeks.py is a program that demostrates the use of fstrings in pthon
+The File: DataTypes.py demonstrates the conversion of different data types The File: BMIcalc.py was a simple exercise to display basic mathmatical functionality in python The File: LifeInWeeks.py is a program that demostrates the use of fstrings in pthon The File: TipCalculator.py is a program that incorporates all skills learned in day 2.